 One of only two castles in New Zealand, Cargill’s Castle is a unique (and very rundown) piece of local history.
 It’s officially off limits, but you can sneak in or you can choose to view it from the street.
 The castle is derelict to say the least — it looks like the kind of place Jesse Pinkman would go to “do some crystal”.
 It’s a far different experience than a visit to Larnach Castle, Dunedin’s more upmarket castle.

 How to Access Cargill’s Castle

-Head down Isadore street (in the suburb of St Clair) and you’ll eventually see the ruins of Cargill’s Castle.
+Head down Isadore street (in the suburb of St Clair, just up from St Clair Beach) and you’ll eventually see the ruins of Cargill’s Castle.
 For some people that view is enough, but others will want a closer look.
 If you’re that way inclined you can sneak under the barbed wire fence and walk around the eerie remains.
 Obviously do this at your own risk as the structural integrity of the building is questionable to say the least.